Joghurtzz/StealNSend/README.md

 go mod tidy
 ```
 - **Build the Program** - `GOOS=windows GOARCH=amd64 go build -o <OUTPUT_NAME>.exe main.go utility.go`

+## Future improvements
+- Upload files to their respective folders (i.e. Chrome files are uploaded to the Chrome folder)
+- Get hardware info and network info (CPU, GPU, MAC, IP, ProductKey, saved WiFi connections...)
+- Use a more secure way to upload data

 ## Disclaimer
 This program is intended strictly for educational and research purposes.
 Any use of StealNSend for unauthorized access, malicious activities, or data theft is strictly prohibited.
 The author assumes **no** responsability for misuse of this program.